Hulu Android Redesign

 Role: Design, prototyping

 Home is the main vehicle for discovery in the app, and the first screen to load on launch.
-Design-wise, it's essentially a condensed version of the website homepage, with rows of scrollable "trays" stacked on top of each other.
+Design-wise, it's essentially a condensed version of the website homepage, with rows of scrollable "trays" stacked on top of one another.

 Analytics indicated that scroll depth down the page and within the trays was quite shallow.
 We suspected this behavior was largely due to how the page was designed.
 Specifically, there were three problems that we inferred:

-- Displaying so many choices concurrently was overwhelming, leading to decision fatigue.
+The concurrent display of so many choices was overwhelming, leading to decision fatigue.

 To address the first two issues, I proposed the idea of persistent categories of content to serve as pivots in finding something to watch.
 This would allow for a more focused and predictable browsing experience.